 All listed data and/or calculations are for informational purposes only.
 TirePressure.com does not warrant or make any representations regarding the accuracy of or the results of the use of this information.
 Always refer to vehicle owner's manual for recommended tire pressure settings.
 Never overinflate or overload a tire beyond its maximum capabilities listed on sidewall.

 Recommended tire pressure for GMC Canyon tires ranges from 30 psi to 35 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Recommended tire pressure for GMC Canyon
+Where to find recommended tire pressure for GMC Canyon?

 What is recommended winter tire pressure for GMC Canyon?

 Tire pressure fluctuates with ambient temperatures.
 When temperatures drop, GMC Canyon tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter GMC Canyon tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.